deepshah1065/CPE487/README.md

 ```

 ### `leddec16.vhd`
 This file was modified so there are more bits (16 to 20) in 'data'.
-Since we needed 4 anodes for the score and 1 anode for the amount of attempts the player has.
+Since we needed 4 anodes for the score and 1 anode for the number of attempts, the player has.
 We also had to turn on the 5th anode to display the attempts.
 ```vhdl
 ENTITY leddec16 IS
 	PORT (